ngvihoa/hoa-viet-nguyen/src/problem2/swap-currency/README.md

 ## Before running

-Please install all dependencies and run json-server first.
+Please install all dependencies first.

-1. To install all dependencies: `npm install`
+To install all dependencies: `npm install`
-2. To run json-server: `npx json-server --watch src/data/prices.json --port 3005`

 ## Available Scripts